News 2 February – My election guide for the WA election has now been published.

 13 January – the No Mandatory Vaccination Party has now been registered.

-This month (December 2020) I’ve published posts on controversial applications to change the names of two Western Australian political parties.
+In December 2020 I published posts on controversial applications to change the names of two Western Australian political parties.
 Both applications are attempts by minor parties to adopt ballot paper party names that could easily be confused with the Liberal Party.

 The first post dealt with an application by Flux the System! to appear on ballot papers as Liberals for Climate.
 The second was an application by the Daylight Saving Party to appear on ballot papers as the National Liberals.
+There is also a good article on the applications on the ABC News site.

 Both changes, plus applications to register new parties, indicate that WA voters are set to face large upper house ballot papers from a record number of registered parties.
 It’s all part of a typical preference harvesting strategy by minor and micro-parties, still possible in Western Australia as the state continues to use group ticket voting to elect the Legislative Council.